chawan

 These are fully functional pinhole cameras.
 They have no lens, light meter, viewfinder, or automatic shutter, and yet they can produce gallery quality images.
 I use black and white photo paper in them for the negatives.
 The negatives are either 4 x 5 inches, or 5 x 8 inches.

 Pinhole camera photography offers creative possibilities that can't be duplicated with high tech cameras.
 There is the added satisfaction of making your own camera from scratch.
 I have a separate website that is just about my pinhole camera photography.
+As well, I have a step by step section that shows how to make a ceramic camera.

 Ceramic camera